yangalexandery/yangalexandery.github.io/index.md

 permalink: /index
 ---

 My name is Alexander Yang, and I'm currently a sophomore at MIT.
+At the moment, I'm interested in using recently developed NLP techniques to improve current methods of automatic music generation.
 This semester I will be taking:

 <ul>
   <li>6.867: Machine Learning</li>